 We also facilitate donating fruit, chocolate and coffee to the Thurston County Food Bank.
 If you wish to participate, please fill out the designated portion of your order form, or you may also indicate that you want a monetary donation to go to the Food Bank.
 When you write your check, remember to add the Food Bank Donation amount with your Personal Order.
 We will deliver your contribution to the Food Bank.

 - Print off a copy of the order form, fill it out and send with your check made out to CIC Fruit Sale to:

 CIC Fruit Sale, 210 17th Ave SE, Olympia, WA 98501

 - Return your order form and payment to your CIC salesperson.

-We always order extra fruit, chocolate and coffee, however, we sometimes run out so don't delay and make sure we have your form ASAP!
+We always order extra fruit, chocolate, and coffee, so you can continue to order through November, however, we sometimes run out so don’t delay and make sure we have your form ASAP!

 Thank you for supporting this fundraising effort and the designated charitable organizations.
-If you have any questions, please email Lori at email@example.com or call Karen at 786-9297.
-If e-mail is a good way to communicate with you in the future; please include your e-mail address on the order form.
+If you have any questions, please email Kathy at email@example.com or call Karen at (360)786-9297.
+If e-mail is a good way to communicate with you in the future, please include your e-mail address on the order form.